Features

 Custom OS browser control

-Actions are driven outside the browser-side automation protocols that sites commonly inspect.
-Agents get browser control without making CDP or WebDriver the center of the workflow.
+Actions are translated outside browser-side automation protocols that sites commonly inspect.
+Agents get practical browser control while Chrome stays closer to a normal desktop session.

 Structural page-layer handling